glyph-cat/react-relink/README.md

 * `useSetRelinkState` - returns just the setter function of the state
 * `useRelinkValue` - returns just the value of the state
 * `useResetRelinkState` - returns a function that sets the state to its default value
-* `useRehydrateRelinkSource` - returns a function that sets the state without invoking the `didSet` lifecycle method
+* `useHydrateRelinkSource` - returns a function that sets the state without invoking the `didSet` lifecycle method

 An example with the `useRelinkState` hook: